Grace Louise Marlatt, Liberty, Ohio

 Grace graduated in 1951 from Cameron High School, Cameron, West Virginia.

-She was retired from Van Huffel Tube Corp. where she worked as a customer service rep. for 30 years.
+She was retired from Van Huffel Tube Corporation where she worked as a customer service representative for 30 years.
 She also worked for Miami Industries in Warren, as inside sales.
 After her retirement for a short time she worked for artist Barry Barnett in Daytona Beach, Florida.

 Grace was a member of Belle Vista Baptist Church in Edgewater, Florida, where she spent the winters for more than 25 years.
 She also attended First Baptist Church in Howland.